RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 1. Open File Explorer, and navigate to the `C:\MFETDUSER\tutorial` folder.
 2. Right-click **createdefinition.ps1**, and click **Run with PowerShell**.
 3. Type `A` when prompted for permissions in the PowerShell window.
     This executes the script and creates the Enterprise Server region definition file, `BANKDEMO.xml`, in the same folder.
 The file is configured for the location in which you have saved the sample files.

+If you encounter issues with running the PowerShell script, you can do the following instead:
+1. Create a `BANKDEMO.xml` file.
+2. Open the file and copy the contents of the `BANKDEMO.template` file to it.
+2. In the `BANKROOT=__IMPORT_FILE_DIR__/..` value pair, manually edit `_IMPORT_FILE_DIR` to the name of the directory containing the script.
+If you imported the tutorial files to the `MFETUSER` folder, the directory name would be `C:\MFETDUSER\tutorial/..`.

 Ensure that the default settings are applied to the Directory Sever: